Learn

 #8 Define a content distribution strategy

 Writing a solid article isn’t enough.
-It takes effort to get your content in front of a wider audience and gain more traffic, engagement and backlinks.
+You must also work to get your content in front of a wider audience and gain more traffic, engagement and backlinks.

 types of content with 10 icons of blog posts, books, mic, letter, messaging, video, chart, list